OCA/social/mail_sendgrid/README.rst

   suffix for SendGrid Substitution Tags.
   ``}`` is used by default.
 * ``mail_sendgrid.send_method`` Use value 'sendgrid' to override the traditional SMTP server used to send e-mails with sendgrid.
-  Use any other value to disable traditional e-mail sending.
   By default, SendGrid will co-exist with traditional system (two buttons for sending either normally or with SendGrid).

 In order to use this module, the following variables have to be defined in the